cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

 This section extends the logic of the Principle of Compression Efficiency (PCE, Definition 15) to argue for the emergence of the Standard Model (SM) gauge group, $G_{SM} = SU(3)\times SU(2)\times U(1)$ with its chiral fermion content, and the D=4 dimensionality of spacetime as a *unified, co-selected optimal structure*.
 Building upon the established emergence of a complex Hilbert space (Theorem G.1.8) and a $U(1)$ gauge symmetry (Section G.7) from POP/PCE, we argue that PCE, when applied to the selection of more complex non‑Abelian gauge structures and the dimensional arena for their operation, strongly favors the observed D=4 SM configuration.

 The hypothesis is that neither the SM structure nor D=4 dimensionality are arbitrary empirical inputs but are necessary and robust consequences of the MPU network minimizing a global PCE potential.
 This potential, $V_{global}(G, {\psi}, D, \dots)$, is minimized over a vast configuration space where the gauge group $G$, its fermion content ${\psi}$, and the effective spacetime dimension $D$ are treated as co‑optimized variables.
-D=4 with the SM emerges as a unique “PCE sweet spot” because it simultaneously satisfies multiple, stringent, and dimension‑dependent criteria essential for a predictively viable, informationally efficient, and structurally complex universe (quantitatively reflected by the coefficients in Eq.
-G.8.5).
+D=4 with the SM emerges as a unique “PCE sweet spot” because it simultaneously satisfies multiple, stringent, and dimension‑dependent criteria essential for a predictively viable, informationally efficient, and structurally complex universe (quantitatively reflected by the coefficients in Equation G.8.5).

 We construct a physically motivated model for the PCE potential’s dependence on these properties and show that minimizing this potential, subject to fundamental constraints (MPU network information capacity, mathematical consistency via anomaly cancellation, and structural stability), strongly favors the D=4 SM configuration over conceivable alternatives.